Somatic Therapy and EFT

 What is Somatic Therapy and what is EFT?

 EFT stands for 'emotional freedom techniques' or 'emotionally focused therapy'.
-It is a type of somatic therapy and stress management tool also known as 'tapping.’ it has also be described as 'psychological acupuncture.’
+It is a type of somatic therapy and stress management tool also known as 'tapping.’
 It includes elements of acupressure, like reflexology, and can include the use of eye movements and audio tones as with EMDR.

 - Paul Lynch: EFT Founding Master, Advanced Practitioner and Research Team volunteer